roysbike/zabbix-freeradius/README.md

 #####1.Enable status server in Freeradius

-The configuration for the status server is automatically created in the sites-available directory.
-By default, this server is enabled and can be queried from every client.
-This behavior is controlled in the security section of the main config file.

-If you want to disable the default status server functionality you need to set the following in radiusd.conf:
+Enable status server functionality you need to set the following in radiusd.conf:

 <code>
-status_server = no
+status_server = yes
 </code>

 FreeRADIUS will only respond to status-server messages, if the status-server virtual server has been enabled.
 To do this, create a link from the sites-enabled directory to the status file in the sites-available directory: